CosmicSlothOracle/kosvite/COMPLETE_DEPLOYMENT_GUIDE.md

 - [ ] Netlify Identity set to "invite only"
 - [ ] GitHub token has minimal required permissions
 - [ ] GROQ API key is fresh and secure
-- [ ] JWT secret is cryptographically strong
+- [ ] Admin authentication uses bcrypt password hashing
 - [ ] Admin password is strong (8+ characters)
 - [ ] SSL certificate is active
 - [ ] No secrets committed to Git